jiaqih811/9-key-iOS-Keyboard/dictionary/README.md

     loadDictionary(fileName:String):
     Attempts to load the file specified as a dictionary.
-    File must be located in the documents folder (for now) File should contain one word or dictionary entry per line
+    FileName must be the path to the dictionary file File should contain one word or dictionary entry per line